PhilHarps/music/README.md

 <% end %>
 ```

 Some partials and centralised styling in `applications.scss` have been used in an attempt to consolidate and centralise some elements such as header, footer, forms, the card used to display each listing.
-However, the quality of the codebase and clunky user experience (i.e. Updating account authentication is nested a second level down from Editing Profile details) nonetheless demonstrated the haphazard _learning-on-the-fly_ process for the solo developer.
+However, the quality of the codebase and clunky user experience (i.e. Updating account authentication is nested a second level down from Editing Profile details) nonetheless demonstrated the haphazard, patchwork coding process of the solo developer.
 Maintaining the application as it is currently submitted will inevitably accrue compounding technical debt.

 ---